 Paint and Fabric Protection

 This product is a chemical sealant applied to the exterior paint and the interior fabric of your vehicle.
 The sealants are designed to protect your exterior paint from fading and oxidation and your interior fabric against everyday spills, fading and stains.
-These products usually come with a short-term warranty and require reapplication at scheduled intervals.
+These products are occasionally pre-applied to the vehicle by the dealer and added to the price of the vehicle via a window addendum.
+Be aware that while the application of the product may not be presented as optional, the short-term warranty that generally accompanies the product and is offered at closing is optional, so read product documents closely.

 Theft Recovery/Deterrent Products

-Global Positioning Systems (GPS) and FM frequency radio tracking (LoJack) systems may help recover lost or stolen vehicles.
+Global Positioning Systems (GPS) may help recover lost or stolen vehicles as well as provide connected car technology such as driving alerts and geo-fencing.
 In addition, Etch products, which add an identification to your car's windows and/or body parts, are designed to deter theft by making your car's parts traceable.

 You may qualify for a discount on your comprehensive insurance if you use certain Theft Recovery/Deterrent products.
 Check with your insurance agent to find out which products qualify under your plan.